nice-digital/NICE-model-repo/README.md

 </details>

-## 🚀 Running the model

-First, you'll need to install the model dependencies.
+You'll also need to install the model dependencies.
 Your options for this include:

 <details markdown="1">
 <summary><b>Installing into current environment</b></summary>